 Development opportunities span 4.418ha across central Coburg, with the council open to exploring innovative financial and delivery models with partners.

-The project will be delivered in three phases, beginning with a health and community services precinct, followed by the Coburg Library and Waterfield Street carpark development, then the Louisa Street carpark site.
+The project would be delivered in three phases, beginning with a health and community services precinct, followed by the Coburg Library and Waterfield Street carpark development, then the Louisa Street carpark site.

 Council data suggests strong investment potential, with the population projected to increase 24 per cent by 2036.
 Current data shows 4341 households in Merri-bek (6.4 per cent) require affordable housing, with 84 per cent of these being low or very low-income households.